🍮 FLAM: Frame-Wise Language-Audio Modeling

 Recent multi-modal audio-language models (ALMs) excel at text-audio retrieval but struggle with frame-wise audio understanding.
 Prior works use temporal-aware labels or unsupervised training to improve frame-wise capabilities, but they still lack fine-grained labeling capability to pinpoint when an event occurs.
 While traditional sound event detection models can precisely localize events, they are limited to pre-defined categories, making them ineffective for real-world scenarios with out-of-distribution events.
 In this work, we introduce FLAM, an open-vocabulary contrastive audio-language model capable of localizing specific sound events.
 FLAM employs a memory-efficient and calibrated frame-wise objective with logit adjustment to address spurious correlations, such as event dependencies and label imbalances during training.
 To enable frame-wise supervision, we leverage a large-scale dataset with diverse audio events, LLM-generated captions and simulation.
 Experimental results and case studies demonstrate that FLAM significantly improves the open-vocabulary localization capability while maintaining strong performance in global retrieval and downstream tasks.

 On this page, we showcase the audio samples and sound event detection results from the FLAM experiments, as discussed in the paper, as well as FLAM detection results on real-world audio examples that are not seen during training.
+Please allow a few seconds to load the video and audio.

 FLAM Zero-Shot Detection Results on Real-world Examples